 Military Couples Assignments

 In very limited circumstances a member may ask for a voluntary PCS and agree to pay all expenses involved.
 Also, travel time is charged as ordinary leave.
 Members must meet all PCS eligibility criteria for the type of move requested.
-Permissive PCS may not be granted based solely on the willingness of a member to move at his or her own expense.
+Permissive PCS may not be granted based solely on the willingness of a member to move at their own expense.

 The voluntary stabilized base assignment program provides airmen a stabilized tour in exchange for volunteering for an assignment to a historically hard-to-fill location.